Nicklas Carlsson

-Nicklas Lars Carlsson (born 13 November 1979 in Stockholm, Sweden) is a retired Swedish footballer who played as a defender.
+Nicklas Lars Carlsson (born 13 November 1979) is a Swedish retired footballer who played as a defender.
 His last club was IF Brommapojkarna.

 Career

 He started out his career at local outfit IF Brommapojkarna before moving to Delsbo with his family at age 5.
 A few years later he returned to his native club with which he pursued a career taking him from the youth ranks all the way up to the senior team.

 In 2003, he left for Danish Superliga side AGF.
 He became a regular there until the winter of 2004/2005 when he told his adviser he wanted to leave.
 His stated desire was to play for his father's old team and in March 2005 he signed a three-year contract.

 He quickly became a regular for the relegated 10-times Swedish champions as a central defender.
 But he also became joint second top scorer in the team for the 2005 season by scoring seven goals.
 Many came through set-pieces with Carlsson's ability to score with his head proving a deciding factor.

 Nicklas Carlsson scored both goals in the 2–1 win against Västerås SK on 3 October 2005, a win which earned AIK an Allsvenskan berth for the 2006 campaign.
 Carlsson is now a successful part of the 2006 squad which is within reach of claiming a shock 11th championship title.

 During the 2007 season AIK announced they will not offer Nicklas a new contract, which went out after the season.
 And on 31 October he signed a three-year deal with Gothenburg side IFK Göteborg.
 2010 his contract with IFK Göteborg ended and did not get renewed.
 On 1 December 2010 he signed a contract for his first club IF Brommapojkarna.
 He retired on 5 November 2012.